 Gordon’s School hosted the inaugural year of the SBF Festival of Public Speaking, which took place at Gordon’s School in 2018 and was co-hosted by the Royal Alexandra and Albert School.
-This was followed up a year later when Eddie the Eagle Edwards, the first competitor to represent Great Britain in the Olympic Ski Jumping for fifty years, landed as the Guest of Honour (see picture below).
+This was followed up a year later when Eddie the Eagle Edwards, the first competitor to represent Great Britain in the Olympic Ski Jumping for 50 years, landed as the Guest of Honour (see picture below).

 Public speaking is a vital skill that students develop and use throughout their academic careers and in their everyday lives.
 Additionally, the impact that a confident and thoughtful speaker can have within classes and the wider school is invaluable.

 The events are a whole-day affair comprising a series of rounds whereby students get the chance to demonstrate their speaking skills via prepared speeches on pre-agreed topics as well as on topics provided on the day.
 Most recent opics ranged from ‘Is Temporary Insanity an Excuse for Murder’ to ‘The benefits of Introversion – Let’s Celebrate the Difference’ and the event in 2019 saw some 30 students giving individual prepared speeches and team presentations.
 A Deji won the Seniors Individual Prepared Speech Award.

 Parallel individual Senior (Key Stage 5), Intermediate (Key Stage 4) and Junior (Key Stage 3) competitions will took place as well as a formal team competition.
 Schools enter multiple students or teams into each competition.